 A 2014 National Association of Counties (NAC) review shows that more than 90 percent of county governments engage in economic development initiatives.
 Local government economic development initiatives capitalize on the networks of public, nonprofit, and private partners that are necessary for successful local economic development.
-Strategic external partnerships are typically formed with businesses, private or nonprofit organizations, higher education institutions, and state-level entities.
+Strategic external partnerships are typically formed with businesses, private or non-profit organizations, higher education institutions, and state-level entities.
 The NAC developed 35 case studies of county economic development initiatives from around the country.
-This study found that while each initiative solved an development problem economic within framework specific to local resources and constraints, the initiatives were common in that they all highlighted collaboration among multiple partners working together to solve a shared economic concern.
+This study found that while each initiative solved an economic development problem within the framework specific to local resources and constraints, the initiatives were common in that they all highlighted collaboration among multiple partners working together to solve a shared economic concern.
 Other sources used to prepare the Juneau Economic Plan agree.
-From the National League of Cities, "Harnessing the breadth of resources, knowledge, leadership, and skills of stakeholders that may not interact is typically essential for effective implementation of your city's economic development strategies."
+From the National League of Cities, "Harnessing the breadth of resources, knowledge, leadership, and skills of stakeholders that may not typically interact is essential for effective implementation of your city's economic development strategies."